 Stable Supply and Quality Control

-Astellas places highest priority on ensuring stable manufacture and supply of safe and effective pharmaceuticals to patients.
-To ensure this, we have established our own Good Manufacturing Practice (GMP)-compliant quality standards as the basis for consistently achieving high levels of quality control.
+Astellas places highest priority on ensuring robust manufacture and stable supply of safe and effective pharmaceuticals to patients.
+To ensure this, we have established our own standards aligned with Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP) as the basis for consistently achieving high levels of quality.
 We apply these standards to manufacturing facilities and equipment, and to all stages from raw material procurement and storage to production and shipment.

 Measures to Prevent Medical Malpractice and to Improve the Distinguishability of Pharmaceuticals

 Astellas strives to supply products from the users’ perspective to ensure that healthcare professionals and patients do not mistake one pharmaceutical for another.
-We are taking a number of steps to prevent medical malpractice in this respect, including printing product names directly on capsules and tablets, and printing product names and dosage on packaging sheets (blister sheets) so that the product name and dosage can be identified even after the blister sheet is split apart.
-To make products easier to identify visually, we have adopted easily discernible colors and font types for the blister sheets of certain products.
-This is part of our efforts to make it harder to misread blister sheet labeling.
+We are working to prevent medical malpractice in this respect, through measures including printing product names directly on capsules and tablets, as well as printing product names and dosage on packaging sheets (blister sheets) so that the product name and dosage can be easily identified even after the blister sheet is split apart.

 Introducing Universal Design into Product Packaging

 We have introduced universal design to certain product packaging.
-One example is the universal design packaging of Bonoteo 50 mg tablets, which is administered once every 4 weeks and features packaging with outstanding opening and resealing properties.
-To prevent patients from forgetting to take the drug, there is a space provided on the packaging to write in the day when the drug should be taken.
-A decal to be used as a calendar is also attached.
-In addition, the packaging uses a universal design font type.
+For example, the universal design packaging of Bonoteo 50 mg tablets, which is administered once every 4 weeks, features packaging with good openability.
+To prevent patients from forgetting to take the drug, there is an area provided on the packaging to write the day when the drug should be taken.
+A small sticker to be used on a calendar is also attached.
+In addition, the packaging uses a universal design font type for easy reading.